habruening/rfid-audio/README.md

 * This project uses the Raspberry Pi Zero W only.
 * This project uses a three color status LED.
 * This project uses bluetooth audio
+* This project disconnects from bluetooth when not playing

 ## The hardware